unsw-restech/unsw-restech.github.io/docs/help_support/faq.md

 from your UNSW email account with details of what software change you require.

 #### Why is my job stuck in the queue whilst other jobs run?
 The queues are not set up to be first-in-first-out.
 In fact all of the queued jobs sit in one big pool of jobs that are ready to run.
 The scheduler assigns priorities to jobs in the pool and the job with the highest priority is the next one to run.
 The length of time spent waiting in the pool is just one of several factors that are used to determine priority.

-For example, people who have used the cluster heavily over the last two weeks receive a negative contribution to their jobs' priority, whereas a light user will receive a positive contribution.
+For example, people who have used the cluster heavily over the last two weeks receive a negative contribution to their jobs' priority, whereas a user who hasn't used Katana much recently will receive a positive contribution.
 You can see this in action with the diagnose -p and diagnose -f commands.

 #### You mentioned waiting time as a factor, what else affects the job priority?
 The following three factors combine to generate the job priority.

 - How many resources (cpu and memory) have you and your group consumed in the last 14 days?
 Your personal consumption is weighted more highly than your group's consumption.
 Heavy recent usage contributes a negative priority.
 Light recent usage contributes a positive priority.
 - How many resources does the job require?
 Always a positive contribution to priority, but increases linearly with the amount of cpu and memory requested, i.e. we like big jobs.
 - How long has the job been waiting in the queue?
 Always a positive contribution to priority, but increases linearly with the amount of time your job has been waiting in the queue.
 Note that throttling policies will prevent some jobs from being considered for scheduling, in which case their clock does not start ticking until that throttling constraint is lifted.

 #### What happens if my job uses more memory than I requested?
 The job will be killed by the scheduler.
 You will get a message to that effect if you have any types of notification enabled (logs, emails).
 If this happens you should increase the